Schloss vor Husum: Palace park

-The castle is surrounded by a five-hectare castle park, which is one of the most famous attractions on the west coast of Schleswig-Holstein.
-The origin of the castle park dates back to the kitchen garden of the old monastery, but no traces of it remain.
+The palace is surrounded by a five-hectare park, which is one of the most famous attractions on the west coast of Schleswig-Holstein.
+The origin of the park dates back to the kitchen garden of the former monastery, but no traces of it remain.
 It is known that an initial Renaissance-style Garden was established around 1580.
 From 1660, Duchess Maria Elisabeth created an early Baroque Garden, which, along with an orangery and a small summer house, was also lost in later times.
 After 1721, parts of the area were used as agricultural land and pasture.

-A preserved sandstone portal from the 17th century leads to the "Großer Garten" (Great Garden) located to the north and east of the castle.
-This outer castle garden was redesigned in its current form in 1878 by the Hamburg Garden architect Rudolph Jürgens as a newly acquired municipal park for the city of Husum.
-The castle park, with its lawns, circular paths, and groups of trees, is designed as a landscape garden.
+A preserved sandstone portal from the 17th century leads to the "Großer Garten" (Great Garden) located to the north and east.
+This outer garden was redesigned in its current form in 1878 by the Hamburg garden architect Rudolph Jürgens as a newly acquired municipal park for the city of Husum.
+The park, with its lawns, circular paths, and groups of trees, is designed as a landscape garden.
 The park is well-known regionally for its annual Husum crocus blossom, a mass blooming of crocuses that form a purple carpet in the park during spring, consisting of around five million Crocus napolitanus.
 The crocuses were likely planted during the time of the duchesses, and they may even trace back to the Gray Monks' attempts to cultivate saffron, although it was not possible with Crocus napolitanus.
 Crocuses have survived as stink plants to this day.